- National Geographic Explorer

 Your main focus is the search for Svalbard’s amazing wildlife: polar bear, reindeer and walrus.
 Observe seals and arctic foxes and search for the very symbol of the Arctic — majestic polar bears.
 Cruising in Svalbard’s fjords, venture to the foot of stunning tidewater glaciers.
 You take your Zodiacs and kayaks to cruise among beautiful icebergs, and experience the geology, wildlife and wildflowers that give color and vitality to the High Arctic.

 Disembark the National Geographic Explorer and explore Longyearbyen before flying to Oslo.
 Overnight in the Radisson Blu Airport Hotel.

-After breakfast, proceed to the airport for your return flights home or continue on to other adventures.
+After breakfast, proceed to the airport for the flight to the U.S. aboard SAS Scandinavian Airlines, or continue on to other adventures.

 Photo Expeditions: All departures